The Waiting Residency

 why a waiting residency?

 We all spend a lot of time waiting, whether we like it, are aware of it, or not.
-The imperatives of efficiency and productivity force us to think of waiting as wasted time.
+The imperatives of efficiency and productivity (including in one's art practice) force us to think of waiting as wasted time.
 The Waiting Residency - established in August 2020 - aimed to shift value from productivity to the act of waiting itself.
 It was a purely conceptual residency.
 It was closed in July 2023 after 1394 days of waiting.

 how did it work?